SamLovesHoneyWater/distributed-embryogenesis-neural-topologies/README.md

 ## Implementation

 This project is an attempt to make use of that biological inspiration.
 In this project, every neural network goes through an embryogenic state where the topology is grown iteratively.
+Each neuron takes up a place in a two-dimensional space and interact with a local environment to develop a network topology.

+Central to the implementation are genes.
+A gene specifies an interaction ("operator") with another neuron and the conditions under which this interaction should happen.

+### Operator

+The operator defines the type of topological change that would occur if the gene is activated.
+Currently, this is either addConnection or InsertNode

+* 0. addConnection: This operator looks for a nearby neuron and grows a connection to it.
+* 1. insertNode: This operator inserts a new neuron halfway between an existing connection between two neuron.

-Each neuron takes up a place in a two-dimensional space.
-They look for nearby neurons with certain attributes to establish neural connections.
-Those attributes include the neuron's in and out degrees (number of i/o neurons connected to it), its path of historical development in embryogeny, and its distance from the target neuron.
-If two neurons already have a connection weight in between them, they would also consider spawning a new neuron half-way on that connection.
-These two basic operations (addConnection and InsertNode) are inspired by NEAT, and should theoretically allow the construction of any feedforward neural network architecture.
+These two basic operations (0: addConnection and 1: InsertNode) are inspired by NEAT, and should theoretically allow the construction of any feedforward neural network architecture.

-(More detailed descriptions to come)
+### Selectivity

+Genes are not always active.
+Instead, only a subset of genes are expressed in each type of biological cell.
+Furthermore, neurons choose to develop a connection to another neuron based on the specific characteristics of the target neuron.
+For example, in the retina, bipolar cells would connect to ganglion cells.

+To simulate this, for each neuron, we would need information to answer the question: _What kind of cell is this?_
+In this project, I implement this information by using "historical markings" (frequently referred to as "hm" in code).
+The HM of a neuron is the sequence of the gene operators that influenced the neuron.
+For example, if a neuron first grew connections with three neurons and then inserted new neurons in two of those connections, then the HM of that node would be "00011".
+The intuition here is that the "developmental history" of a cell is a good surrogate for the type of cell it is now.
+If two cells have similar HM sequences, then they might be similar cells.

+A gene specifies two HM sequences, one for the originating node and one for the target node.
+The operator of a gene will only apply between a pair of neurons if both HM sequences match those specified in the gene:

+* own_historical_marking - The developmental path that the neuron should have taken for the gene to be active.

+* target_historical_marking - The developmental path that the target neuron should have taken for the gene to be active.

+### Spatial Locality

+Each neuron looks for nearby neurons with the above attributes to either establish neural connections or insert new neurons.
+We have a 2D grid of neurons to implement spatial locality.

+### The Gene Object

+Despite operator, own_HM, and target_HM, a gene also has the following two fields:

+* uses_before_expiration - This controls the number of times the gene can be activated in a neuron before it will be permanently disabled by the neuron.
+This is aimed at prevent the neural topology from growing forever.
+Each neuron maintains its own counter for a gene, so a gene can be disabled in some neurons but not others.

+* new_connection_weight - This specifies the weight of the connection when doing a feed-forward pass, just like any other neural network.

 See __log.txt__ for historical developments on the project, concerns, and possible paths for future improvement.